idaholab/ResDEEDS/README.md

 # Running the app
-Navigate into the project folder and run `python src/app.py`
+Navigate into the project folder and run `python src/app.py` (or possibly `py src/app.py` on Windows)

 # Installing from Source
 ## Prerequisites